LouHenryAlvarez/jackbox/README.md

     o.compound.should == 11                             # compound.1 --local binding to basic.2 NOT basic.1
                                                         #####################################################

 There is one more interesting property however.
-The use of #define_method to re-define methods in any prolongation updates the entire injector and all its versions.
-This preserves one of the fundamental tenets of injectors: being able to take some local context and through the injector ship it to some indiscriminate place.
-Here is an example:
+The use of #define\_method to re-define methods in any prolongation updates the entire injector and all its versions.
+This preserves one of the fundamental tenets of injectors: being able to take some local context, enclose it and through the injector introduce it to some indiscriminate place.
+Here is an example of #define\_method' difference:

     SomeFacet = facet :some_facet do
     	def foo_bar